-Proposed Finding: The proposed subdivision lots are large enough to accommodate a single-family dwelling and accessory structures.
+Finding: The proposed subdivision lots are large enough to accommodate a single-family dwelling and accessory structures.

-(16) Agreement or bylaws to provide for management, construction, maintenance, or other services pertaining to common facilities or elements in the development.

-(17) Protective covenants or deed restrictions
+- (16) Agreement or bylaws to provide for management, construction, maintenance, or other services pertaining to common facilities or elements in the development. - (17) Protective covenants or deed restrictions

-Proposed Finding: Included with submittal is a shared road maintenance agreement.
+Finding: Included with submittal is a shared road maintenance agreement.
 The Applicant does not want to develop and record CCRs for the subdivision.
-Staff said fire-sprinklers in all structures with habitable space.
+Staff and CCFRD requested firesprinklers in all structures with habitable space which includes a bedroom.
 This is generally something that is included in CCRs.
+The property owner has elected not to record CCR's as testified to by their attorney, Lisa Andrach, CCR's are only enforceable when there is an active HOA and other mechanisms in place.
+They are proposing to record deed restrictions and shared maintenance agreements for road maintenance and fire sprinkler requirements along with firewise guidelines.